-20.4 Modbus Addressing Table
+20.4 Modbus Addressing Table for EXL10 Units

-To access XL7 registers, a Modbus Master must be configured with the appropriate register type and offset.
+To access EXL10 registers, a Modbus Master must be configured with the appropriate register type and offset.
 This is usually accomplished with one of two methods:

 Method 1: The first method uses Traditional Modbus References, in which the high digit represents the register type and the lower digits represent the register offset (starting with Register 1 for each type).
-Since only four register types can be represented in this manner, XL7 Modbus Function Blocks pack several XL7 register types into each Modbus register type.
-Starting addresses of each XL7 register type are shown in the Traditional Modbus Reference column of the table.
+Since only four register types can be represented in this manner, EXL10 Modbus Function Blocks pack several EXL10 register types into each Modbus register type.
+Starting addresses of each EXL10 register type are shown in the Traditional Modbus Reference column of the Table 20 .1.